Florida Criminal Traffic Offense: What You Need to Know

 Criminal Traffic Offenses and How They’re Defined

 - DUI – Driving while under the influence.
-Commonly known as drunk driving, a DUI charge happens when an operator of a motor vehicle’s faculties are impaired, making a driver unable to safely operate their vehicle.
+Also commonly known as drunk driving.
+A DUI charge occurs when the operator of a motor vehicle has impaired faculties.
+Therefore, making a driver unable to safely operate their vehicle.
 You can read more about DUI felonies here, and DUI misdemeanors here.

 - DWLS – Driving while license suspended.
-This occurs when a driver operates a vehicle with knowledge that their license is suspended.
+This happens when a driver operates a vehicle with the knowledge that their license is suspended.

 - Reckless Driving – Defined as: Any person who drives a vehicle in willful or wanton disregard for the safety of persons or property.

 - Racing on the Highway – This can be a civil or criminal charge.
 This occurs when a traffic offender competitively drives their vehicle in a contest of speed or acceleration.
-You can also be charged with racing on the highway if you facilitate racing or you’re a participating passenger in the vehicle.
-Spectators may also be cited.
+Charges of racing on the highway can also apply if you engage in facilitating racing or if you act as a participating passenger in the vehicle.
+Spectators could also receive citations.

 - Vehicular Homicide – Defined by The Florida Statutes as: The killing of a human being, or the killing of an unborn child by injury to the mother, caused by the operation of a motor vehicle by another in a reckless manner likely to cause the death of, or great bodily harm to, another.